POBOROJO/Email-Template-Generator/README.md

    - **Email Generator**: Enter recipient details, select a purpose, and provide key points to generate a professional email.
    - **Tone Converter**: Paste an email and choose a tone (formal, casual, friendly) to convert it.
    - **Cold Email Personalizer**: Input recipient and sender details to create tailored cold emails.
-   - **Subject Line Generator**: Describe your email’s purpose to generate effective subject lines.
+   - **Subject Line Generator**: Describe your email's purpose to generate effective subject lines.
 3. **View History**: Go to `/dashboard/history` to see your saved emails and subject lines.
 4. **Copy & Customize**: Use the generated content directly or tweak it as needed.